DaoCloud/DaoCloud-docs/docs/en/docs/amamba/02QuickStart/deploypipline.md

     - Select to enable `Use Credentials` in the step module, fill in the relevant parameters in the pop-up dialog box, and then click `OK`.

-        - Credentials: Select the created Docker hub credentials to allow users to access the mirror warehouse.
+        - Credentials: Select the created Docker hub credentials to allow users to access the container registry.
         - Password variable: PASS
         - Username variable: USER